open-astro/linux/README.md

 Enter the following commands to build the sources and Device Tree files:

-For Raspberry Pi 4 and 400, and Raspberry Pi Compute Module 4:
+For Raspberry Pi Compute Module 4:

 > cd linux
 > KERNEL=kernel7l